Medicare and COBRA for Early Retirement: What You Need to Know in 2026

 COBRA

-Retirees can take advantage of the Consolidated Omnibus Budget Reconciliation Act (COBRA), a federal law that allows individuals and their families to continue their employer-sponsored health insurance coverage for a limited period after employment ends.
-However, COBRA is designed to be secondary to Medicare and someone who is Medicare-eligible must sign up for Medicare, even if they would like to keep their COBRA coverage.
+COBRA allows individuals and their families to continue employer-sponsored health insurance for a limited period after employment ends.
+However, COBRA is designed to be secondary to Medicare, and someone who is Medicare-eligible must enroll in Medicare, even if they would like to keep their COBRA coverage.

-If someone is paying the cost of their COBRA insurance and is eligible for Medicare, then it would certainly be worth comparing the cost of their COBRA (premiums and benefits) to what they would receive if they were to cancel their COBRA and purchase a Medigap plan and standalone Part D prescription drug plan.
-Often, the premiums and benefits for the Medigap and standalone Part D prescription drug plan is much lower than the cost of one’s COBRA, and it’s an opportunity to unlock significant healthcare savings.
+If someone is paying the cost of their COBRA insurance and is eligible for Medicare, then it would certainly be worth comparing the cost of their COBRA (premiums and benefits) to what they would receive if they were to cancel their COBRA and purchase a Medigap plan and a standalone Part D prescription drug plan.
+Often, the premiums for the Medigap and standalone Part D prescription drug plan are much lower than the cost of COBRA, and it’s an opportunity to unlock significant healthcare savings.

-Exchange-based plans: Under the Affordable Care Act (ACA), people who need coverage may be able to purchase insurance from a federal or state insurance exchange.
+Exchange-based plans (ACA Marketplace): Under the Affordable Care Act (ACA), people who need coverage may be able to purchase insurance from a federal or state insurance exchange.
 Compare the costs and coverage of exchange-based insurance with your other options.
-Depending on your retirement income, you might qualify for subsidies, making this a cost-effective alternative especially when compared to COBRA.
+Depending on your retirement income, you may qualify for subsidies.
+This can be a cost-effective option, especially compared to COBRA.

 Health Savings Account (HSA): If you’ve contributed to an HSA while employed, these funds can be used tax-free for qualifying medical expenses.
 Using funds from your HSA account can offset costs before Medicare kicks in.
 However, once you are eligible for Medicare and enroll, you can no longer contribute to an HSA, although you can withdraw your HSA funds to pay certain Medicare premiums and out-of-pocket medical expenses.